 - Agronomic: hay, medics/alfalfa, sunflower

-- Fruits: grapes, olives, other, plums
+- Fruits: grapes, olives, plums

 - Nuts: walnuts